-I didn’t really understand the true point of creating a vision board and quite frankly, was just sort of following along with the program.
+I didn’t really understand the point of creating a vision board and quite frankly, was just sort of following along with the program.
 I did (and still do) have a strong creative streak, so, I just went with it.

 Vision does not manifest.
 Aligning does.Vision doesn't manifest.
 Aligning does.
 Click To Tweet

 2. Gather your supplies.

 - colorful or plain paper

-*Some of my favorite magazines are Oprah, The Simple Things, Law of Attraction, Yoga Journal, Body + Soul, Afar.
-I also love to get Luxury Real Estate Magazines as well as high fashion magazines as they usually have the best fonts!
+- magazines/books that can be cut up (my favorite magazines are The Simple Things, Law of Attraction, Yoga Journal, Faerie, Flow, Light of Consciousness, and Afar.
+I also love to get Luxury Real Estate Magazines as well as high fashion magazines as they usually have the best fonts!)

 I use a blank art book, as I much prefer to focus on single feelings at a time, and really enjoy flipping through to see the story I’m creating with the book.

 3. Create Space.

 Find a space that you feel comfortable in and that is large enough to spread out all of your supplies.
 A large table or the floor are usually great choices.

 Choose music, light candles, burn incense, chant, gather your crystals, sing to your angels, bang drums, or anything else that supports you in feeling comfortable, relaxed, and tapped into your desires.